 - Continuous updates and publishing for content improvements and changes

-- Ongoing collaboration between between customers, partners, our product teams, and our documentation team
+- Ongoing collaboration between customers, partners, our product teams, and our documentation team

 Working with collaborative documentation

-As a Magento user—regardless of whether you are an employee, partner, customer, or even a prospective customer—you have the opportunity of contributing to this documentation in several simple ways:
+As a Magento user—regardless of whether you are an Adobe employee, partner, customer, or even a prospective customer—you have the opportunity to contribute to this documentation in several simple ways:

 - Log a GitHub issue for a specific page

 - Submit a quick edit where you see basic errors